LivingWithHippos/unchained-bot-kotlin/README.md

 ### Docker (recommended)

-An official image is being worked on.
-At the moment is possible to clone the repository and build an image from the Dockerfile with `docker build -t livingwithhippos/unchainedbot:0.1 .` and run it with either docker cli o docker compose.
+An official image is available on [dockerhub](https://hub.docker.com/r/livingwithhippos/unchainedbotkotlin).
+It is also possible to clone the repository and build an image from the Dockerfile with `docker build -t livingwithhippos/unchainedbot:0.1 .` and run it with either docker cli o docker compose.

 #### Docker compose